Aoife O'Donovan, PhD

 |University College Cork||1998||College Scholar Award|

-People who experience traumatic or enduring psychological stress are more likely to develop age-related diseases such as cardiovascular, autoimmune and neurodegenerative disorders and to die at a younger age than people who do not experience such psychological stress.
-My research is focused on revealing how such psychological stress “gets under the skin” and more precisely “into cells” to increase risk for age-related diseases.
-In my current work, I aim to identify psychological and biological factors that account for the faster rate of biological aging observed in people experiencing psychological stress, and to guide the development of targeted interventions to reduce such negative effects of stress.
+People who experience traumatic or enduring psychological stress are more likely to develop psychiatric disorders and age-related diseases such as cardiovascular, autoimmune and neurodegenerative disorders.
+Our research is focused on revealing how psychological stress “gets under the skin” and more precisely “into cells” to affect mental and physical health.
+We aim to identify the psychological and biological factors that account for the adverse effects of psychological stress, and ultimately to drive the development of targeted interventions to reduce such negative effects of stress.
 To this end, we are currently focused on examining the effects of specific kinds of psychological stress on indices and mechanisms of biological aging including telomere shortening, inflammatory activity and oxidative stress.

 Derived automatically from this person's publications.